TimeToogo/Enums/README.md

 That's better!
 Note that there will be no difference in functionality between the above three examples.

 If your enums values are represented by the method names, you can utilise the `\Enum\Values` trait.
 This trait contains a single static method `_`.
-You can alias this method to the required enum values, and the aliased methods will return the enum representing their method name as a string.
+You can alias this method to the required enum values, and the aliased methods will return the enum representing the method name string.

 Conversion To String
 ====================